commschamp/cc_tutorial/howtos/howto5/README.md

 well as **prepareFieldForWrite()** to prepare the field being written when the message is serialized.
-The **COMMS** library tutorial contains a separate page called [Defining Custom Transport Value Protocol Stack Layer ](https://commschamp.github.io/comms_doc/page_custom_transport_value_layer.html) with a bite more details on the available customization.
+The **COMMS** library tutorial contains a separate page called [Defining Custom Transport Value Protocol Stack Layer ](https://commschamp.github.io/comms_doc/page_custom_transport_value_layer.html) with a bit more details on the available customization.

 Other aspects of this howto are described in more details in the: